-What Skills Are Required For Remote Data Entry Jobs?
+What Skills Are Required for Remote Data Entry Jobs?

-Common Skills Needed for Data Entry Positions
+Basic Computer Skills Needed for Data Entry Positions

-- Computer Skills: While the specifics surrounding the type of computer skills you’ll need will vary depending on the position, below are some of the basics you should be aware of as you investigate and apply to data entry jobs.
+While the specifics surrounding the type of computer skills you’ll need will vary depending on the position, below are some of the basics you should be aware of as you investigate and apply to data entry jobs.

-- Typing: Your ability to type with both accuracy and speed can determine how much money you make.
+Your ability to type with accuracy and speed can determine how much money you make.
 In general, the faster you can type, the more money you’ll earn typing from home.

-- Word Documents: At some point in your data entry career, you’ll more than likely be asked to type something into a Word Document.
+At some point in your data entry career, you’ll more than likely be asked to type something into a Word Document.
 Getting a basic grasp on some of the features of Word is a great way to add one more bullet point of experience to your resume.

-- Communication: Understanding the significance of clear, timely communication is an integral part of establishing yourself as a dedicated, professional data entry specialist.
+Understanding the significance of clear, timely communication is an integral part of establishing yourself as a dedicated, professional data entry specialist.

 Common Communication Platforms Used in Data Entry Jobs

-Now that you’re prepared with what you’ll need to be successful, let’s dive into data entry jobs you can do from home.
+Now that you’re prepared with what you’ll need to be successful let’s dive into data entry jobs you can do from home.

-Companies Hiring for Data Entry Jobs
+Companies Hiring Data Entry Clerks

-Most jobs through Capital Typing are transcription jobs, but there are also content writing positions that come up on occasion!
+Most jobs through Capital Typing are transcription jobs, but there are also content writing positions that come up on occasion.

 Positions change, so bookmark this website to refer back to if there isn’t a position you would like!

-Kendall Creek Communications
+2. Kendall Creek Communications